 In landscape photos, the sky is usually very important.
 Most landscapes have either a dominant foreground or sky; if they are not there, the photo may seem boring.

 If the sky is rather monotonous, like a bright blue sky or a gloomy grey sky, do not let that dominate the picture and place the horizon at least in the top third of the image, but be careful that the foreground stays interesting.

 On the other hand, when the sky is full of drama and interesting cloud formations and colours are available, give it room.
-It can be fun and interesting to place the horizon much lower.
+It can be fun and exciting to place the horizon much lower.

 Use of filters

 When it comes to composition, the most natural place for the horizon on one of the third lines (above or below) is better than right in the middle.
-Of course, there are always occasions where symmetry with the horizon right in the middle can contribute to a serene image.
-A centred horizon usually works very well in the case of reflections as, by default, the composition is then easily balanced.
+But of course, there are always occasions where symmetry with the horizon right in the middle can contribute to a serene image.
+A centred horizon usually works very well in the case of reflections as, by default, the composition is easily balanced.

 There are occasions where the horizon can be left out totally.
 When no horizon is visible, one usually speaks of a closed landscape.
 Creating a feeling of depth can be a bit more difficult for closed landscapes, but it is certainly not impossible.

 In future blogs, I will develop several of these topics.
 So keep reading, and please let me know your feelings about the rules and breaking the rules.